thedigitalgarage/dg-ghost-mysql-container/README.md

-# Digital Garage Docker image for the [Ghost](https://github.com/TryGhost/Ghost) blogging platform.
+# Digital Garage Docker image for Ghost using MySQL.
 This image is designed specifically to support the deployment of Ghost via Docker and Kubernetes via the Digital Garage.
 This image is a bit more configurable than the [official Ghost Docker image](https://registry.hub.docker.com/_/ghost/).

 # What is Ghost?